gamemachine/EnetWrappers/README.md

 EnetRawMessage/EnetValueMessage<T> are for when you want to create messages in a different flow, say in a bursted job.
 And then later submit them to enet to send.

+ EnetRawMessage you will likely want to modify to use a different allocator.
+This came from a game using RpMalloc, I subsituted that for Marshal.AllocHGlobal.
+ Unity's NativeArray<byte> works well here also.

  ExampleProtoStream shows how to implement IEnetProtoStream.